WSU-kduncan/cicdf25-ryanshanley7/README-CI.md

 # Project 4 – Continuous Integration (CI)
-## Part 1 – Dockerfile & Building Images
+## Part 1 – Create a Docker container image

 In this section I created a docker container image, which hosts my Honda Civic Type R website using Apache HTTP server (httpd:2.4) <br>
 The index.html, specs.html, and styles.css web server code are stored in this repository and linked below.
 These are used to build <br>